kovart/forta-agents/openzeppelin/timelock-controller/README.md

   - Metadata
     - `sender` the account that originated the contract call
     - `contract` contract address
-    - `contractRoles` all roles of the contract address
+    - `accountRoles` all known roles of the contract address

 ## Test data